-In this tutorial, we'll explain different ways to add signatures to Google Forms and how you can add a signature to a Google Form response document using the Form Publisher add-on.
+In this tutorial, we'll explain how to add a signature to Google Forms in various ways including one where you can add a signature to a Google Form response document using the Form Publisher add-on.
 You'll be able to save time on paperwork while still getting all the information you need.

 There’s no way to collect a signature by default on Google Forms.
 This means that if you want to use a Google Form for something like a contract or agreement, you'll need to find another way to collect signatures.

-The only workaround to add a signature to Google Forms is to manually type in your name or initials at the end.
+So, if there’s no default method to add a signature to Google Forms, then how do you get that elusive Google Forms signature?
+The simplest method would be to add a signature to Google Forms is to manually type in your name or initials at the end.
 While this may be enough for some purposes, it doesn't confirm the respondent’s identity, and it isn't legally compliant.

-One option is to use a third-party service that integrates with Forms and allows you to collect electronic signatures.
+One option is to use a third-party Google Form signature app that integrates with Forms, giving you the option of collecting signatures online.
 Another option is to print out the Form and collect physical signatures.
 Neither of these options is ideal, but they're the only ways to get around the lack of e-signature support in Forms.

 While this can be a handy feature, that doesn’t mean it can track who wrote the signature and when, which is necessary for legal agreements.
 The best e-signature solutions for security and compliance are rarely free and usually involve you uploading your form to a different platform.